meleek21/AstreeHub/README.md

 ## Overview

-ASTREE_PFE is a comprehensive enterprise social network application designed to enhance internal communication, collaboration, and productivity within organizations.
+AstreeHub is a comprehensive enterprise social network application designed to enhance internal communication, collaboration, and productivity within organizations.
 The platform combines social networking features with productivity tools to create a unified workspace for employees.

 ## Features